-- (1) The average employee benefit expense this year was NT\$1,100 thousand ((Total amount of employee benefit expense this year total amount of the director's remuneration) / (the number of employees in the year the number of directors who are not employees)) The average employee benefit expense in the previous year was NT\$1,091 thousand ((Total amount of employee benefit expense in the previous year total amount of the director's remuneration) / (the number of employees in the previous year total amount of the director's remuneration) / (the number of employees in the previous year total amount of the director's remuneration) / (the number of employees in the previous year total amount of directors who are not employees)) - (2) The average employee salary was NT\$932 thousand this year (the total salary expense of the year / (the number of employees this year- the number of directors who are not employees)) The average employee salary was NT\$920 thousand in the previous year (the total salary expense last year / (the number of employees in the previous year- the number of directors who are not employees)) - (3) The adjustment of the average of the salary expenses increased by 1%. ((The average amount of the salary expense this year the average amount of the salary expense previous year) / the average amount of the salary expense previous year)
+- (1) The average employee benefit expense this year amounted to NT\$1,128 thousand ((Total amount of employee benefit expense this year total amount of the director's remuneration) / (the number of employees in the year the number of directors who are not concurrently employees)) - The average employee benefit expense in the previous year amounted to NT\$1,100 thousand ((Total amount of employee benefit expense in the previous year total amount of the director's remuneration) / (the number of employees in the previous year the number of directors who are not concurrently employees)) - (2) The average employee salary was NT\$954 thousand this year (the total salary expense of the year / (the number of employees this year- the number of directors who are not concurrently employees)) - The average employee salary was NT\$932 thousand in the previous year (the total salary expense last year / (the number of employees in the previous year- the number of directors who are not concurrently employees)) - (3) The adjustment of the average of the salary expenses increased by 2%. ((The average amount of the salary expense this year the average amount of the salary expense previous year) / the average amount of the salary expense previous year)

 - (4) The supervisor's remuneration this year was NT\$0 thousand, and the supervisor's remuneration last year was NT\$0 thousand.
-The company has set up an audit committee to replace the supervisory system, therefore, the amount was NT\$0 thousand. - (5) The Company's salary and remuneration policy (including directors, supervisors, managers and employees):
+The Company has set up an audit committee to replace the supervisory system, therefore, the amount was NT\$0 thousand. - (5) The Company's salary and remuneration policy (including directors, supervisors, managers and employees):

 According to the Articles of Incorporation, 2.25~3.75% of profit of the current year is distributable as employees' compensation and no higher than 1.5% of profit of the current year is distributable as remuneration to directors and supervisors.
-However, the company's accumulated losses shall have been covered.
-The Company may, by a resolution adopted by a majority vote at a meeting of Board of Directors attended by two-thirds of the total number of directors, have the profit distributable as employees' compensation in the form of shares or in cash; and in addition thereto a report of such distribution is submitted to the shareholders' meeting.
-Information on the Board of Directors' resolution regarding the employees' compensation and remuneration to directors and supervisors can be obtained from the "Market Observation Post System" on the website of the TWSE.
+However, the Company's accumulated losses shall have been covered.
+The Company may, by a resolution adopted by a majority vote at a board meeting attended by two-thirds of the total number of directors, have the profit distributable as employees' compensation in the form of shares or in cash; and in addition thereto a report of such distribution is submitted to the shareholders' meeting.
+Information on the board of directors' resolution regarding the employees' compensation and remuneration to directors and supervisors can be obtained from the "Market Observation Post System" on the website of the TWSE.

-Based on the profit level, the Company estimated the amounts of the employees' compensation and remuneration to directors and supervisors for year ended 31 December 2020 to be 3.75% of profit of the year and 1.5% of profit of the year, respectively, recognized as employee benefits expense.
-As such, employees' compensation and remuneration to directors and supervisors for the year ended 31 December 2020 amount to NT\$17,932 thousand and NT\$7,173 thousand, respectively.
-A resolution was passed at a Board of Directors meeting held on 23 March 2021 to distribute employees' compensation and remuneration to directors and supervisors of 2020, respectively.
-No material differences exist between the estimated amount and the actual distribution of the employee compensation and remuneration to directors and supervisors for the year ended 31 December 2020.
+Based on the profit level, the Company estimated the amounts of the employees' compensation and remuneration to directors and supervisors for the year ended 31 December 2021 to be 3.75% of profit of the year and 1.5% of profit of the year, respectively, recognized as employee benefits expense.
+As such, employees' compensation and remuneration to directors and supervisors for the year ended 31 December 2021 amounted to NT\$18,865 thousand and NT\$7,546 thousand, respectively.
+A resolution was passed at the board meeting held on 18 March 2022 to distribute employees' compensation and remuneration to directors and supervisors of 2021.
+No material differences existed between the estimated amount and the actual distribution of the employee compensation and remuneration to directors and supervisors for the year ended 31 December 2021.